Proprioception: Fusimotor system

-While muscle spindles relay information via primary afferents, they receive descending efferent signals from the spinal cord via gamma motoneurons.
+Muscle spindles relay information to the CNS via afferents, and they receive efferent signals from the spinal cord via gamma fusimotor neurons.
 This gamma innervation modulates the sensitivity of muscle spindle afferents to stretch.
-In cat studies, muscle spindle afferent firing rates with gamma fusimotor innervation were shown to be approximately equal to the sum of the gamma motoneuron firing rate and muscle spindle firing rate with no gamma innervation.
-In these same studies, gamma activity was shown to be correlated with joint angle during locomotion, indicating that fusimotor activity is periodically modulated during locomotion.
-Similar to muscle spindles, gamma motoneurons are also categorized according to static and dynamic response properties.
+Gamma motoneurons are categorized according to the static and dynamic response properties of the muscle spindle afferents they affect.
+In recordings with semi-microelectrodes inserted into peripheral nerves in humans, muscle spindle afferent firing rates increased during muscle contraction.
+This suggested that gamma motoneuronal activity was linked to alpha motoneuronal activity (alpha-gamma co-activation).
+Only small movements were studied because electrodes otherwise dislodged.
+In studies of locomotion in decerebrate cats, gamma activity was shown to be correlated with cyclical variations in joint angle.
+In cats performing normal walking, beam-walking, landing from falls and resisting imposed movement, the mean firing rates of muscle spindle primary afferents and their sensitivity to variations in muscle length changed according to task.
+Sensitivity greatly increased in difficult tasks and in states of vigilance, presumably due to increases in dynamic gamma activity.
+The terms fusimotor "wind-up" and fusimotor "set" were coined to describe these behaviors.

 Motor control

 In motor control, proprioceptors provide critical feedback to the central nervous system.
 Muscle spindles relay information regarding muscle stretch, Golgi tendon organs relay information regarding tendon force, and gamma motoneurons modulate muscle spindle feedback.
 Afferent signals from spindles and tendon organs are integrated in the spinal cord, which then output muscle activation commands to muscle via alpha motoneurons.
 Because muscle spindles and tendon organs exhibit burst-like activity in response to rapid stretch, they play a vital role in reflexive perturbation responses.
 In a simulation study, it has been shown that the controllability of a limb in response to a perturbation is significantly increased when utilizing muscle spindle and tendon organ feedback in conjunction.
 However, proprioceptive feedback is also critical in controlling steady movements.
 In one study, de-afferented mice were unable to walk as quickly as the control group, and showed some reduced activity in extensor muscles.
-It's also been shown in cats that disruption of feedback from muscle spindles impairs inter-joint coordination during ramp descent tasks.
+It is also been shown in cats that disruption of feedback from muscle spindles impairs inter-joint coordination during ramp descent tasks.
 In a study on people with amputations, those with a higher degree of proprioceptive feedback from muscle spindles were able to better control the movement of a virtual limb.